 The Ten District Schoolhouses

-School House #1, the Tadmuck School and/or the Center School, was built in 1874 and was a two-room schoolhouse.
-It was used until the Frost school opened in 1908.
-In 1909 voters authorized the building to be sold at public auction and was purchased by the Spalding Light Cavalry, Troop F, MVM.
-Troop F in turn made a provisional gift of the building in 1930 to the Tadmuck Women’s Club and by 1953 a full gift.
-It was used until 1983 by the Tadmuck Club.
-After that, until 1994, it was used by the Westford Senior Center.
-Then in 1995, the Kusmins purchased it from the town and remodeled the building which is at 20 Boston Road.
+School House #1, also known as the Tadmuck School or the Center School, was built in 1874 as a two-room schoolhouse.
+It remained in use until the Frost School opened in 1908.
+In 1909, voters authorized the building to be sold at public auction, and it was purchased by the Spalding Light Cavalry, Troop F, MVM.
+In 1930, Troop F made a provisional gift of the building to the Tadmuck Women’s Club, which became a full gift by 1953.
+The Tadmuck Club used the building until 1983.
+After that, from 1983 to 1994, it served as the Westford Senior Center.
+In 1995, the Kusmins purchased the building from the town and remodeled it.
+The building is located at 20 Boston Road.
 (Day photo)

-School House #2, The Stony Brook School, was built in 1870 and used as a school house until 1909.
-It had replaced a brick school which was built in 1822.
-William Reuben and Elizabeth (Cushing) Taylor purchased the Stony Brook School for a home, and in 1914, he did the remodeling.
-The home still remains on Stony Brook Road.
+School House #2 at Stony Brook School was built in 1870 and served as a school until 1909.
+It replaced a brick school that had been constructed in 1822.
+In 1914, William Reuben and Elizabeth (Cushing) Taylor purchased the Stony Brook School and remodeled it for use as a home.
+The residence remains on Stony Brook Road today.
 (Day photo)

-School House #3, the Forge Village School and/or the Cameron School, was built in 1871 as a two-room schoolhouse.
-Prior to this time, students had attended school in the brick school (1851-1871) at the corner of Pleasant and Pine Streets.
-In 1908, voters were asked to approve expenditures involved in adding a room to the Forge Village school.
-The Cameron School was one of the last to close, doing so in 1992.
-It is now home to the Cameron Senior Center.
+School House #3, also known as the Forge Village School or the Cameron School, was built in 1871 as a two-room schoolhouse.
+Before its construction, students attended school in a brick building from 1851 to 1871, located at the corner of Pleasant and Pine Streets.
+In 1908, voters were asked to approve funds for the addition of a new room to the Forge Village School.
+The Cameron School was one of the last to close its doors, finishing its operations in 1992.
+Today, it is home to the Cameron Senior Center.
 (Day photo)

-School House #4, the Nashoba School, was built in 1872 and used until 1906.
-In 1909, voters authorized the sale of this building at public auction, and it was purchased by Thomas H. Elliott for $280 to be used as a residence.
-The school was the home of Mr. & Mrs. Martin R. Griffin and is located at 1 Lane’s End (formerly 140 Concord Road).
+School House #4, known as the Nashoba School, was built in 1872 and served its purpose until 1906.
+In 1909, voters authorized the sale of the building at a public auction, and it was purchased by Thomas H. Elliott for $280 to be used as a residence.
+The school later became the home of Mr. and Mrs. Martin R. Griffin and is located at 1 Lane’s End (previously 140 Concord Road).
 (Day photo)

-School House #5, the Parkerville School, at the corner of Carlisle and Concord Roads was built in 1880 and used as a school until 1928.
-The families in Parker Village then began using the school for their Nonset Club meetings.
-Today, thanks to the Friends of the Parkerville School, it is again a place where students come and spend a day experiencing life in the one-room schoolhouse.
-(Day photo)
+School House #5, known as the Parkerville School, is located at the corner of Carlisle and Concord Roads.
+Built in 1880, it served as a school until 1928.
+After that, families in Parker Village began using the building for their Nonset Club meetings.
+Today, thanks to the Friends of the Parkerville School, it has been revived as a place where students can spend a day experiencing life in a one-room schoolhouse.

-School House #6, Minot’s Corner School, was built in 1873 and closed in 1908 when the Frost School was opened.
-As early as 1897, voters were asked to approve a motion to close the school and students send to the Center School as average enrollment was only 12 pupils that year.
-In 1915 it was sold for $500. and made into a home at the Toy Turkey Farm.
-Then in 1985, it was moved to make way for the shopping center where Market Basket is located.
-Its new resting place is at 2 Fieldstone Drive and is owned by the Kopsers.
+School House #6, also known as Minot’s Corner School, was built in 1873 and closed in 1908 when the Frost School opened.
+As early as 1897, voters were asked to approve a motion to close the school and send students to the Center School due to an average enrollment of only 12 pupils that year.
+In 1915, the building was sold for $500 and converted into a home at the Toy Turkey Farm.
+In 1985, it was moved to make way for the shopping center where Market Basket is now located.
+Its current location is at 2 Fieldstone Drive, and it is owned by the Kopsers.
 (Photo courtesy of Mrs. Helen Garrigan)

-School House #7, the Nabnasset School, was built in 1873 and used as a school until 1914.
-In April 1916, the Nabnasset schoolhouse was bid off to George C. Moore of North Chelmsford and Brookside for $190 (Westford Wardsman).
-This building was also converted to a residence, and around 1960, the Talbot’s purchased it from the Hadley’s.
-It is located at 73 Oak Hill Road.
-(Photo from Kennedy collection; taken by John Sanders)
+The Nabnasset School, also known as School House #7, was constructed in 1873 and served as a school until 1914.
+In April 1916, the schoolhouse was sold to George C. Moore of North Chelmsford and Brookside for $190, according to the Westford Wardsman.
+After its sale, the building was converted into a residence.
+Around 1960, the Talbots purchased the property from the Hadleys.
+The Nabnasset School is located at 73 Oak Hill Road.
+(The accompanying photo is from the Kennedy collection and was taken by John Sanders.)

-School House #9, Wright or Lyon School, located on at 127 Groton Road.
-When this schoolhouse closed, students went to the Sargent School.
-While empty, it was used by the Fortnightly Club.
-Eventually it was auctioned off and purchased by Horace and Edwin Gould who remodeled it into a two-family residence.
+School House #9, also known as Wright or Lyon School, is located at 127 Groton Road.
+After this schoolhouse closed, students transferred to Sargent School.
+While it remained vacant, it was used by the Fortnightly Club.
+Eventually, the building was auctioned off and purchased by Horace and Edwin Gould, who remodeled it into a two-family residence.
 (Photo from the Kennedy collection)

-School House #10, Graniteville School, was built in 1870 as a four-room schoolhouse and is still located at 88 N. Main Street.
-After it closed in 1884, it became known as the Sudak Market; today it houses several apartments.
-Children then went to the Cross School (Sargent School).
-(Photo from Kennedy collection; taken by John Sanders)
+School House #10, known as Graniteville School, was built in 1870 as a four-room schoolhouse and is still located at 88 N. Main Street.
+After it closed in 1884, it was repurposed as the Sudak Market and today contains several apartments.
+Following the closure of Graniteville School, children attended the Cross School (also referred to as Sargent School).
+(Photo from the Kennedy collection, taken by John Sanders)

-The Frost School was built in 1908 to consolidate several of the district schools.
-It was named for William E. Frost who was preceptor at Westford Academy from 1872 – 1904.
-It closed in 1992.
-Located at 73 Main Street, in its new life, it now houses a daycare program.
-(Photo from the Kennedy collection; taken by Edna MacDougall)
+The Frost School was built in 1908 to consolidate several district schools.
+It was named after William E. Frost, who served as the preceptor at Westford Academy from 1872 to 1904.
+The school closed in 1992.
+Located at 73 Main Street, it now operates as a daycare program.
+(Photo from the Kennedy collection, taken by Edna MacDougall.)

 WESTFORD SCHOOLHOUSES STILL IN USE